7wingfly/autok8s/README.md

 - Configure TCP/IP settings including DNS servers and search domains.
 (Optional.
 Added for convenience and time saving).

-- Installs prerequsites packages such as `apt-transport-https`, `ca-certificates`, etc.
+- Installs prerequisite packages such as `apt-transport-https`, `ca-certificates`, etc.

 - Adds Docker and Kubernetes repositories.